 The house as it looked at Christmas time (the striped awnings are gone):

 A scene was cut that had taken place inside the master bedroom.
 Unfortunately, the film they took no longer exists.
-I would have loved to have seen that room!

 The bathroom was only in the movie for less than a minute, but it wowed me with that window!